Certifications / Microsoft

 Published on January 6, 2022

 If you are creating a new website where visitors need to store things like pictures or videos, how do you do that?
 Where do you keep your customer’s information?
 Of course, you could store binary data in a database, but that isn’t the best option.
-Instead, you could opt for using cloud storage.
+Instead, you could opt to use cloud storage.

 One of the many cloud storage providers is Microsoft’s Azure platform.
-Azure includes a service called blob storage specifically for this purpose.
-So, today we are going to walk through how you create blob containers in Azure.
+Azure includes a service called blob storage that is specifically for this purpose.
+So, today, we will walk through how you create blob containers in Azure.

 What is a Blob?

-Microsoft does have things called file storage containers, too.
+Microsoft also has things called file storage containers.
 The big difference is that blob storage is for unstructured data.
 It also doesn’t discriminate against what kind of files can be saved to it.
-So, you could save videos, images, CSV files, etc. to a blob storage container, and none of those files are associated with anything else.
+So, you could save videos, images, CSV files, etc., to a blob storage container, and none of those files are associated with anything else.

-A blob storage container in Azure is nothing more than a ‘container’ where you can store random files, much like the way you use that junk drawer in your kitchen to keep random things.
-Unlike your junk drawer, though, blob storage containers can be accessed programmatically and access controlled.
+A blob storage container in Azure is nothing more than a ‘container’ where you can store random files, much like how you use that junk drawer in your kitchen to keep random things.
+Unlike your junk drawer, blob storage containers can be access-controlled programmatically.

 How to Create Blob Containers in Azure

 Creating blob storage containers in Azure is not a complicated process.
-There are numerous ways that you can create blob storage containers in Azure, too.
-For example, you could create storage containers programmatically.
+There are numerous ways to develop blob storage containers in Azure, too.
+For example, you could generate storage containers programmatically.
 This is useful in an automated environment.
-We will create a blob storage container through the Azure web dashboard for this article’s purpose, though.
+However, we will make a blob storage container through the Azure web dashboard for this article’s purpose.

-Go ahead and log in to your Azure account through the Azure web portal.
-Once logged into your account, click on ‘Storage Accounts’ from the left-hand navigation page.
+Log in to your Azure account through the Azure web portal.
+Once logged into your account, click ‘Storage Accounts’ from the left-hand navigation page.
 Then click on the ‘Add’ button at the top of the Storage Accounts page.
 We are going to create a new Storage Account.

-Next, we are going to configure the information for that new Storage Account.
+Next, we will configure the information for that new Storage Account.
 After clicking the ‘Add' button, Azure will direct you to a 'Create Storage Account' page.
 This page has four tabs with settings across the top of it:

 • Basics